int128/gpup/README.md

 1. Enable Photos Library API.
 1. Open https://console.cloud.google.com/apis/credentials
 1. Create an OAuth client ID where the application type is other.
-1. Set the following environment variables:
+1. Set the following environment variables in your shell:

 ```
 export GOOGLE_CLIENT_ID=
 export GOOGLE_CLIENT_SECRET=
 ```

-Download the latest release from [releases](releases).
+Download the latest release from [releases](https://github.com/int128/gpup/releases).

 To upload files in a folder to your Google Photos library: